guidoalloatti/library-management-system/README.md

     - There are alerts and success messages on top for the most important events at system level.

 ## Tests
-  ### Added several unit tests to following entities:
+  ### Using the RSpec GEM, I added several unit tests to following entities:
     - Books
        - Model
        - Api